ibm-cloud-docs/security-compliance/collector.md

   ```
   {: screen}

-If you're working with a scope that requires multiple credentials to complete a scan, be sure to [map your credentials](/docs/security-compliance?topic=security-compliance-credentials-map-credentials)
+If you're working with a scope that requires multiple credentials to complete a scan, be sure to [map your credentials](/docs/security-compliance?topic=security-compliance-credentials-map-credentials).
+{: tip}

 ## Approving a collector